lyoungblood/realtime-web-analytics-workshop/module-1/README.md

 </details>

-3. In the `files` section of the same resource, directly underneath `packages`, add the file `/etc/aws-kinesis/agent.json` with the following configuration:
+2. In the `files` section of the same resource, directly underneath `packages`, we added the file `/etc/aws-kinesis/agent.json` with the following configuration:

 <details>
 <summary><strong>See this edit in context (expand for code)</strong></summary>